lineality/Online_Voting_Using_One_Time_Pads/README.md

 - csv ballot format...

-## Proposed Steps for Secure Online Voting (section under construction)
+# Proposed Steps for a Practical  Secure Online Voting (section under construction)

 Note: This thrifty and pragmatic (if not perfect) system does not assume there is a voting office either as a building or as human staff.